Sgitario/sgitario.github.io/_posts/2018-10-26-axon-by-example.md

 }
 ```

 Hold on...
 Something is missing... where are we setting the library data?
 Not in the command handler: we need to validate the data in the commands, but we should not set the data here.
 Why?
-As we already said, after our application started and joined to the Axon server, it will synchronize the events in the server and create all the aggregates.
+As we already said, after our application started and joined to the Axon server, it will synchronize the events in the server and create the required aggregates.
 Therefore, we need to set the data when handling the events:

 ```java
 @Aggregate